Music blog

 In addition, the following digitised copies of older catalogues give details of music manuscripts acquired before about 1900: Hughes-Hughes, Augustus, Catalogue of Manuscript Music in the British Museum, 3 vols (London: British Museum, 1906-1909).

-Most music manuscripts and archives can now be made available to existing Registered Readers, although some restricted category material currently remains unavailable and some other material may need approval to see first.
+Most music manuscripts and archives can now be made available to existing Registered Readers, including restricted category material, although some material may need approval to see first.
 This includes manuscripts with the following prefixes:

 • Soc.
 (Madrigal Society Loan Collection)